Friday, February 22 2019

 FR: Cynthia Señeriz, Director, Human Resources

-It is time to begin thinking about annual performance evaluations for policy-covered staff (non-represented staff).
-For two consecutive years, more than 98 percent of our merit eligible policy-covered staff have received an annual performance evaluation, and for that I am appreciative of the commitment with which our supervisors and managers have approached this responsibility.
+This is a reminder about the annual performance evaluation cycle for policy-covered staff (non-represented staff).
+For consecutive years, nearly 99 percent of our merit eligible policy-covered staff have received an annual performance evaluation, and for that I am appreciative of the commitment with which our supervisors and managers have approached this responsibility.

-The most recent 2017 Staff Engagement Survey of our policy-covered staff also reflected strong positive improvement with respect to performance evaluations.
+Please keep in mind that the 2017 Staff Engagement Survey of our policy-covered staff also reflected strong positive improvement with respect to perceptions around performance evaluations.
 Seventy-eight percent of the UCSB staff surveyed reported feeling that their performance on the job was evaluated fairly.
 This is not only encouraging, these results exceeded our 2015 survey results and also surpassed the results for the UC system and US national norms.
 Additionally, 71 percent of the UCSB staff surveyed reported feeling that their personal contributions were recognized.
 This was a 16 percent improvement from our 2015 survey results and again, these results exceeded the results for the UC system and US national norms!
-The efforts of our supervisors, managers, and our policy-covered staff have produced these strong results and this information should provide momentum for supervisors and managers to continue improving and refining our approach to performance evaluations for our policy-covered staff.
+The efforts of our supervisors, managers, and our policy-covered staff have produced these strong outcomes and I share this information to encourage our supervisors and managers to continue improving and refining our approach to performance evaluations for our policy-covered staff.

 Next Steps for March and April